-The Industrial Pretreatment Program of the City of Albany protects the environment and Albany's Publicly Owned Treatment Works (POTW) by regulating potentially harmful wastewater discharges from commercial and industrial sources.
-By insuring that discharge regulations are met, we improve the ability to treat the City's wastewater and better provide protection to the receiving waters of the Willamette River.
-The pretreatment program has been set up to fulfill State and Federal requirements, and our program must pass the scrutiny of Audits from the State Department of Environmental Quality (DEQ).
-The program intends to:
+The Industrial Pretreatment program protects the environment and Albany's Publicly Owned Treatment Works (POTW) by regulating potentially harmful wastewater discharges from commercial and industrial sources.
+By ensuring that discharge regulations are met, we improve the ability to treat the city's wastewater and provide protection to the receiving waters of the Willamette River.

 - Improve the opportunity to recycle and reclaim wastewater and sludge from the system; and